catback-tabular/catback/README.md

 - Download from [Kaggle: Poker Game Dataset](https://www.kaggle.com/datasets/hosseinah1/poker-game-dataset/data).
 - Place `poker-hand-training.csv` and `poker-hand-testing.csv` in `./data/`.

-Ensure file names match exactly as referenced in the code.
+Ensure file names match exactly as referenced in the code or you can modify the loading addresses in each dataset file if prefered.

 ## Usage